And if you liked this post, be sure to check out these popular posts:

 Wikimedia CommonsStanisław Wyspiański, depicted in this self portrait, was a Polish poster maker at the end of the 19th century.

 Poland has a long history with posters.
 Starting in the 1890s, artists would produce colorful posters to promote art exhibitions, theater performances, and ballets.
 They mixed popular styles like Japanism, Jugendstil, Secessionist, and Cubism with traditional symbolism and Polish folklore.
-This often led to thought-provoking and uniquely national designs.
+This often led to thought-provoking and unique designs.

 The artists' work was so admired that the city of Krakow announced the first "International Exposition of the Poster" in 1898.
 Its organizer, Jan Wdowiszewski, believed that posters should combine artistic and utilitarian value, present a critical view of reality, and fit in at both art galleries and alleyways.
 There's no question that many Polish posters fit that description.